Dresden: Location

 Dresden lies on both banks of the Elbe, mostly in the Dresden Basin, with the further reaches of the eastern Ore Mountains to the south, the steep slope of the Lusatian granitic crust to the north, and the Elbe Sandstone Mountains to the east at an altitude of about 113 m.
 Triebenberg is the highest point in Dresden at 384 m.

-With a pleasant location and a mild climate on the Elbe, as well as Baroque-style architecture and numerous world-renowned museums and art collections, Dresden has been called "Elbflorenz" (Florence on the Elbe).
+With a pleasant location and a mild climate on the Elbe, as well as Baroque-style architecture and numerous museums and art collections, Dresden has been called "Elbflorenz" (Florence on the Elbe).
 The incorporation of neighbouring rural communities over the past 60 years has made Dresden the fourth largest urban district by area in Germany after Berlin, Hamburg and Cologne.

 The nearest German cities are Chemnitz 62 km to the southwest, Leipzig 100 km to the northwest and Berlin 165 km to the north.
 Prague (Czech Republic) is about 150 km to the south and Wrocław (Poland) 200 km to the east.